-Three-day weekends are lovely on their own, but this Friday’s national holiday on November 3 comes with one extra perk.
+Three-day weekends are lovely on their own, but the next national holiday falling on Monday November 3 comes with one extra perk.
 Established in 1945, this day is earmarked as Japan’s Culture Day to celebrate and appreciate the arts.
-It's a time when events, exhibitions and museum visits become a communal affair, with friends and families spending quality time together revelling in the rich cultural tapestry of the nation.
+It's a time when events, exhibitions and museum visits become a communal affair, with friends and families spending quality time together, revelling in the rich cultural tapestry of the nation.

 As such, in the spirit of this holiday, many museums and local galleries in Tokyo – and across Japan – have graciously waived their entry fees on this day.
 In this guide, we highlight the most prominent institutions participating in this complimentary admission day, along with the exhibitions you won’t want to miss.